 “I don’t doubt that you will, and I’ll be waiting here to send your sorry ass back where the fuck you belong,” I snap.
-In only a few moments, I am sitting quietly back on my porch swing, the Montesano breeze blowing through my hair… just me and my “crazy.”
+In only a few moments, I’m sitting quietly back on my porch swing, the Montesano breeze blowing through my hair… just me and my “crazy.”

 That massive meltdown that I had on Monday night is so much more significant than I want to admit.
-True, I wasn’t prepared for the berating that I got from Christian, not by any means.
-But I’m not a child… so why did I feel like one?
-It was wrong of me to answer his phone without his permission… I completely understand and agree with that now—but I still can’t figure out what caused me to damn near regress into childhood when it was all over.
+True, I wasn’t prepared for the berating that I received from Christian, not by any means, but I’m not a child.
+So why did I feel like one?
+It was wrong of me to answer his phone without his permission.
+I completely understand and agree with that now—but I still can’t figure out what caused me to damn near regress into childhood when it was all over.
 I couldn’t put together a single coherent thought.
 I had to think to keep from tumbling down the stairs.
 I bought 100 pounds of candy, for God’s sake!
 What the hell was wrong with me?

 What the fuck!?

 Okay, I’m scared.
-The sand continues to shift and rise.
-There’s no wind and I am too far from the waterfront for this to be settling moisture.
+I watch the sand as it continues to shift and rise.
+There’s no wind and I’m too far from the waterfront for this to be settling moisture.
 Even if it were, it wouldn’t be this animated.

 What the ever-loving fuck!?

 I’m watching the sand continue to rise… slowly… slowly… rising in places and falling in others in a small hill.
-I’m reminded of a scene from that mummy movie when the sand began to rise right before the man-eating scarabs popped out and I am ready to run!
-And when I say run I mean take flight!
-But for this moment, I am slowly inching my way back from this rising sand, intrigued and terrified at the same time.
+I’m reminded of a scene from that mummy movie when the sand began to rise right before the man-eating scarabs pop out and I am ready to run!
+And when I say run, I mean take flight!
+But for this moment, I’m slowly inching my way back from this rising sand, intrigued and terrified at the same time.
 It can’t be the man-eating scarabs; those things aren’t real… or are they?
-I decide I don’t want to stick around to find out as I have no intention on being their next meal.
+I decide I don’t want to stick around to find out as I have no intention of being their next meal.

 Just as I am attempting to make my way to my feet, sure enough something black pops out of that little sandhill.
 All I see is movement and black things and I am freaking the fuck out!

 “Oh my God!
 Oh my God!”
-I am crawling backwards on my ass, my hands, and my feet, trying to get away from the man-eating scarabs.
-I manage to scramble to my feet but I am walking backwards afraid that if I turn my back on the tiny carnivores, they might overtake me and eat me.
+I’m crawling backwards on my ass, my hands, and my feet, trying to get away from the man-eating scarabs.
+I manage to scramble to my feet, but I’m walking backwards afraid that if I turn my back on the tiny carnivores, they might overtake me and eat me.
 I saw what they did to the people in the mummy movie!
 I’m quietly backing away from the moving mountain of black and bump right into a set of arms and a hard chest in the dark.